 - 1/4 tsp. garlic powder or 1 pressed garlic clove

 Heat oil in large saucepan.
 Stir in flour and chili powder with a whisk.
 Cook for one minute.
 Add remaining ingredients and bring to a boil.
 Cover and simmer on low for five to ten minutes.

 You can freeze leftover sauce.
 Be sure to double this recipe if you like your Mexican SAUCY.
 Cool the sauce completely (give it several stirs while it’s cooling).
 When it’s completely cool, ladle in quart size bags standing upright in a glass measuring cup and gently squeeze air out.
 Lay flat and freeze.

-Thaw for 24 hours and reheat on the stove or microwave slowly.
+Thaw for 24 hours in a thawing box and reheat on the stove or microwave slowly.

 What’s your favorite Mexican entree using enchilada sauce?